On finite generation of the Johnson filtrations: Basic properties of [n] -groups

-\begin{definition} Let $G$ be an $[n]$-group. \begin{compactenum}[label=(\roman*)] \item We say that $G$ is \emph{transitive} if $G_I$ and $G_J$ are conjugate in $G$ for all $I,J \subseteq [n]$ with $\abs{I}=\abs{J}$. \item We say that $G$ is \emph{commuting} if $G_I$ and $G_J$ commute for all disjoint $I,J \subseteq [n]$. \item We say that $G$ is \emph{weakly commuting} if for all disjoint $I,J \subseteq [n]$, there exists $g \in G$ such that $G_I^g = g^{-1} G_I g$ and $G_J$ commute. \end{compactenum} \end{definition}
+\begin{definition} Let $G$ be an $[n]$-group. \begin{compactenum}[label=(\roman*)] \item We say that $G$ is \emph{transitive} if $G_I$ and $G_J$ are conjugate in $G$ for all $I,J \subseteq [n]$ with $\abs{I}=\abs{J}$. \item We say that $G$ is \emph{commuting} if $G_I$ and $G_J$ commute for all disjoint $I,J \subseteq [n]$. \item We say that $G$ is \emph{weakly commuting} if for all disjoint $I,J \subseteq [n]$, there exists $g \in G$ such that $(G_I)^g = g^{-1} G_I g$ and $G_J$ commute. \end{compactenum} \end{definition}

+\begin{remark} We can see directly from Definition~\ref{definition:ngroupautfn} that the $[n]$-group $\AutFn$ is commuting, and thus so is its subgroup $\IA_n$.
+It is easy to see that $\AutFn$ is transitive by using the automorphisms permuting the generators, but one can show that $\IA_n$ is not transitive (we omit the proof since this will not be needed).
+In Lemma \ref{lemma:torellibasic} below, we will see that $\Mod_g^1$ is also transitive and that $\Mod_g^1$ and $\Torelli_g^1$ are weakly commuting, but not commuting. \end{remark}

 \begin{remark} If $G$ is an $[n]$-group satisfying any of the properties \ref{part:transitive}--\ref{part:weaklycommuting} in Definition~\ref{definition:threeproperties}, then the same is true for any quotient of $G$.
 If $H$ is a subgroup of a commuting $[n]$-group $G$, then the $[n]$-group $H$ is also commuting.
-However, the properties of being transitive or weakly commuting need not pass to subgroups. \end{remark}
+However, the properties of being transitive or weakly commuting need not pass to subgroups since their definitions refer to conjugation by elements of $G$ that need not lie in the subgroup.
+For instance, as we mentioned in Remark \ref{remark:basicproperties} the $[n]$-group $\Aut(F_n)$ is transitive, but its subgroup $\IA_n$ is not. \end{remark}

-\begin{remark} We can see directly from Definition~\ref{definition:ngroupautfn} that the $[n]$-group $\AutFn$ is commuting, and thus so is its subgroup $\IA_n$.
-It is easy to see that $\AutFn$ is transitive by using the automorphisms permuting the generators (but we remark that $\IA_n$ is not transitive).
-In \S\ref{section:torellilcs} we will see that $\Mod_n^1$ is also transitive and that $\Mod_n^1$ and $\Torelli_n^1$ are weakly commuting. \end{remark}